Anthony Williams

 Associate Professor of Trombone

-Anthony Williams is Associate Professor of Trombone at the University of Northern Iowa.
-He teaches courses in applied trombone, chamber music, trombone pedagogy, trombone literature, and low brass techniques.
-He also serves as a member of UNI’s jazz faculty by teaching courses in applied jazz trombone and directing the UNI Jazz Trombone Ensemble.
+Dr. Williams is Associate Professor of Trombone at the University of Northern Iowa where he teaches applied trombone, trombone pedagogy and literature, low brass techniques, and directs the UNI Trombone Ensemble and Trombone Quartet.
+He also serves as a member of UNI’s jazz faculty by teaching applied jazz trombone and directing the UNI Jazz Trombone Ensemble.

 D.M.A. - University of Memphis